Things to Do in Harajuku

 • Streamer Coffee Company – @streamer_harajuku / @streamercoffeecompany

 • The Roastery by Nozy Coffee Café

-Oh, and if you want to have coffee with a hedgehog, check out the Hedgehog Café – @hedgehogcafe_harujuku, which is only a 30 second walk from Harujuku station.
+Oh, and if you want to have coffee with a hedgehog, check out the Hedgehog Café – @hedgehogcafe_harujuku, which is only a 30-second walk from Harajuku station.

-If you find yourself in Tokyo wondering what to do, take a trip down to Harujuku, you certainly won’t regret it.
+If you find yourself in Tokyo wondering what to do, take a trip down to Harajuku, you certainly won’t regret it.